vwkd/code-system/src/languages/rust/data type/generic.md

 ## Introduction

 - specifies any traits that subtype implements
-- trait must be object-safe
+- trait must be dyn-compatible